-The following images indicate the location of the power-supply unit and provide a visual representation of the installation procedure.
+The following images indicate the location of the power button and provides a visual representation of the installation procedure.

-- 1. Slide the power-supply unit into the chassis until the securing tab snaps into position. - 2.
-Replace the three screws (#6-32) that secure the power-supply unit to the chassis. - 3.
-Route the power cable through the routing guides on the chassis and connect the power cables to their respective connectors on the system board.
+- 1. Slide the power-button module into the chassis until it snaps into place. - 2.
+Connect the power-button cable to the system board.

 - 1. Install the 3.5-inch hard drive.

-- 2. Install the graphics card.

-- 3. Install the left-side cover.
+- 2. Install the left-side cover.

-- 4. Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.